jpdas1985/Admin_command_interface.sh/README.md

  NAME        : admin_cmd_interface.sh

- SYNOPSIS    : This intractive script shall provide various menu on out put and let user to select the menu to execute.
+ SYNOPSIS    : This interactive script shall provide various menu on out put and let user to select the menu to execute.

  DESCRIPTION : On Executing this script, this script will display list of menu and ask user to select the menu to execute.